xeneta/operations-task/README.md

 ## Case: Data ingestion pipeline

-In this section we are seeking high-level answers, use a maximum of couple of paragraphs to answer the questions.
+In this section we are seeking:

+* Your high-level considerations for architecture and possible solutions
+* Diagram and description of one concrete solution
+* Please elaborate on advantages and limitations of your chosen solution
+* Please document your assumptions about the problem

 ### Extended service